Mo-AH/surveillance_robot/README.md

       start again from [1]

 ```
 Note that, while performing [1] or [2], it is always aware of the battery level.
-Thus, if the battery is low, the [0] algorithm cancels the activity it was doing.
+Moreover, if the battery is low, the [0] algorithm cancels the activity it was doing.